 who also prove that Assumptions~\ref{ass:param_acid} a)-c) hold.
 The case is interesting because both $Z(\theta,Y)$ and $\mathcal{I}(\theta)$ are unbounded.
 In SM Section~\ref{sec:proof_param_boot}, we show that $\int p''(x;\theta) \di x <C$, for some finite constant $C$, which implies that Assumption~\ref{ass:param_acid} d) also holds. \end{example}

-\begin{remark} \cite{holmes2023statistical} use the Bayesian bootstrap for predictive resampling with a different update, $Z'(x,\theta)=s(x,\theta)$; i.e., the standard SGD without the natural gradient.
+\begin{remark} \cite{holmes2023statistical} originally proposed the Bayesian bootstrap in the context of predictive resampling with a different update, $Z'(x,\theta)=s(x,\theta)$; i.e., the standard SGD without the natural gradient.
 Proposition~\ref{prop:param_boot} holds in this setting if we substitute Assumption~\ref{ass:param_acid} c) with the assumption that the sequence $(\mathcal{I}(\hat{\theta}_n))_{n \geq 0}$ is uniformly integrable.
 However, showing uniformly integrable of $(\mathcal{I}(\hat{\theta}_n))_{n \geq 0}$ is challenging.
 One can derive a sufficient condition following the steps in the proof of Proposition 1 of \cite{fong2024asymptotics} but the resulting condition is not satisfied by the examples considered in this paper. \end{remark}

-Assuming that $\Theta=[\underline{\theta},\bar{\theta}]$ for arbitrary finite $\underline{\theta},\bar{\theta}$ allows one to drop the uniform integrability assumption completely, both in the case of $Z(x,\theta)$ and $Z'(x,\theta)$.
+Assuming that $\Theta=[\underline{\theta},\bar{\theta}]$, for arbitrary finite $\underline{\theta},\bar{\theta}$, allows one to drop the uniform integrability assumption completely, both in the case of $Z(x,\theta)$ and $Z'(x,\theta)$.
 Define a constrained SGD sequence as follows